-Work at Hu Honua Bioenergy at Pepeekeo was delayed for several months because of a dispute with the facility's general contractor.
+Work at Hu Honua Bioenergy at Pepeekeo was delayed for several months because of a dispute with the plant's general contractor.
 Hawaiian Dredging Construction Co. claimed Hu Honua had failed to pay it $35 million for its services.